facebookresearch/Clinical-Trial-Parser/doc/architecture.md

 - **Parser** takes a sequence of tokens as an input and uses grammar production rules to build parse trees
 - **Interpreter** analyses the parse trees by removing duplicates and sub-trees

-All requirement types use:
+All requirement types should use:
-- **Relation Extraction (RE)**: General RE finds the relationship between 2 extracted concepts (e.g., X is married to Y).
-The clinical trial RE finds the relationship between trial criteria and extracted variables, or in other words, the RE determines the condition a trial requires for a specific variable (e.g., determining the difference between "must have heart disease" and "must not have heart diseases").
+- **Relation extraction (RE)**: General RE finds the relation between 2 extracted concepts (e.g., X is married to Y).
+The clinical trial RE finds the relation between trial criteria and extracted variables, or in other words, the RE determines the condition a trial requires for a specific variable (e.g., determining the difference between "must have heart disease" and "must not have heart diseases").